 You need to understand the relationship of your role or department within the company structure.
 You will most likely want to find out who you will work closely with and how best you can develop those relationships.

 It is probably not wise to ask all of the above questions, and there may be others you want to ask which are not on the list.
-Employers will judge you on the quality of questions you ask, so make sure you don’t ask ones which can be easily answered by looking at their website or the job description, and try not to simply regurgitate questions – the above list is a suggestion, not a script.
+Employers will simply judge you on the quality of questions you ask. and try not to simply regurgitate questions – the above list is a suggestion, not a script.
 It is wise to have three to five really solid questions of substance that are based around the role, the company, what you can offer, and, as far as possible, that are tailored to the individual interview.
 You will also need to handle your questions with tact and diplomacy, especially if you are asking about the interviewer’s management style or a recent raft of redundancies.
 Although you do need as much as information as possible to make informed job choices, asking certain questions in the wrong tone may make you seem way too audacious.

 An interview is a two-way street, and by asking relevant and interesting questions you will be able to gauge a healthy insight into the opportunity you are considering.
 You will need to weigh up the salary, future earnings, prospects, and culture, as well as all those intangible things that can only be summed up as a “gut feeling”.